 I shared this story at Pycon with a friend (hi, Katrina!) that is square in a mid-life career change.
 While talking with her it dawned on me that we as a community can help each other by sharing.

 Impostor syndrome is a real thing for her, just like it is for me.
 It makes it difficult to join in, to speak out, to push your ideas in a crowded world of smart people.

-I wanted her, and all of us, really, to know that this feeling, while it’s a normal, human reaction, isn’t reality.
-We all can feel this, and I’m sure most of us do at one point or another.
+I wanted her to know that this feeling, while it's a normal, human reaction, isn't reality.
+We all can feel this, and I'm sure most of us do at one point or another.

 In my view the key is to recognize that it's a valid feeling, but that not letting it prevent you from joining, speaking, and pushing through is what will get you to your goals.

 So, if you're a seasoned developer, spend some time and effort thinking about this and what you can do to make life easier for new developers.
 Are your processes documented?
 Do you have an on-boarding process?
 Are you actively trying to be inclusive?

 And if you're new developer, young or old, remember that this is just a normal reaction that is shared by all of us.
 The only difference between an experienced and inexperienced developer is how many mistakes they've made.

 P.S.
 PyCon was super-cool and I'll happily rave about it if you're interested.